Snaacky/thewiki/docs/tutorials/comparison.md

 vspreview comp.py
 ```

-Alternatively, you can create a create a `comp.bat` file, replacing `C:\path\to\comp.py` with the exact file path to your script:
+Alternatively, you can create a `comp.bat` file, replacing `C:\path\to\comp.py` with the exact file path to your script:

 ```powershell
 vspreview "C:\path\to\comp.py"